n00b69/woa-polaris/guide/2-install.md

 ```

 > [!Important]
-> After Windows boots and you've completed OOBE, press **Restart** in the start menu to boot back to Android for the last step
+> After Windows boots and you've completed the Windows setup, press **Restart** in the start menu to boot back to Android for the last step

 ## [Last step: Setting up dualboot](/guide/dualboot.md)